simplon-lerouxDunvael/Brief_11/Plans_et_demarches/Action_plan_w_usefull_commands.md

 helm upgrade traefik-dev traefik/traefik -n dev
 ```

+I also updated the voting app image used in my azure-vote.yaml with the one in my docker repository.

 Then I applied my files in this order :

 * traefik-middlewares.yaml
 * ingress_dev1.yaml
+* azure-vote.yaml

 [&#8679;](#top)